 Should I get an air purifier?

 According to the US environmental protection agency, we spend 90 to 95% of our time indoors, mostly in our homes, where the quality of air can be two to five times more polluted than outdoor air.
-Pollutants in the air inside your home can be harmful to your health and wellbeing.

 Some of the bad stuff comes from the outdoors, however, some come from indoor sources, such as cooking, pets, second-hand smoke, consumer products, carpets and furniture.

-Air purifiers and sterilisers are sophisticated machines designed to filter and neutralize polluted air in a single room or area, however, no air purifier will remove all pollutants, allergens and viruses from the air in your home.
+Air purifiers and sterilisers are sophisticated machines designed to filter and neutralise polluted air in a single room or area, however, no air purifier will remove all pollutants, allergens and viruses from the air in your home.

 “Using a portable air cleaner and/or upgrading the air filter in your furnace or central heating, ventilation, and air-conditioning (HVAC) system can help to improve indoor air quality.”